bastoica/SREGym/scripts/geni-lib/README.md

 ### Slice
 - A slice is a logical container that groups resources (nodes, links) for a specific experiment
 - Think of it as a virtual workspace for organizing resources
+- Has an expiration time that can be renewed

 ### Sliver
 - A sliver is a specific allocated resource (node, link, VM) within a slice